boleszek/LFP_Sonification/README.md

 Durring sniffing, gamma oscillations tend to occur in bursts on each inhalation/exhalation cycle.
 When an odor is present the gamma rythms may be enahnced, shifted in freuqncy, or overtaken by the beta ryhthm.

 # Sonification task
 [Supercolider](https://supercollider.github.io/) is used to sonify the **amplitude peaks** of the theta and gamma rhythms.
 The current implemtation assigns a bass drum to the theta-filtered LFP and a hi-hat to the gamma-filtered LFP, resulting in a drum beat tracking the relative timing of theta and gamma peaks.
+By default, ScreenFlow saves audio to `/Users/username/Music/SuperCollider Recordings/` on Mac.
+An example audio file is provided in `SuperCollider/example_audio/kick_hat_correct_binning_13s.aiff`.

 Python is used to process the raw data into a format digestible by Supercollider.
 See `LFP_sonification_preprocessing.ipynb` for examples of how to get the peaks of the theta and gamma filtered LFP signal.